Investing

 Peter Thiel’s Investment History

-Peter Thiel started his professional career as a lawyer but left the law practice in 1993 to work as a derivatives trader for Credit Suisse.
-A few years later, he raised $1 million from family and friends to launch his own venture capital firm, Thiel Capital Management.
+Peter Thiel began his career practicing law but pivoted in 1993 to become a derivatives trader at Credit Suisse.
+Several years later, he raised $1 million from family and friends to launch Thiel Capital Management, his own venture capital firm.

-Thiel’s breakthrough success came in 1999, when a company that Thiel managed launched PayPal.
-PayPal went public in 2002 and then sold to eBay for $1.5 billion, netting Thiel $55 million.
+Thiel’s breakthrough came in 1999 when his company launched PayPal.
+The platform went public in 2002 before eBay acquired it for $1.5 billion, earning Thiel $55 million.

 peter thiel 3

-Thiel also launched Palantir Technologies in 2003, and he was the company’s largest shareholder at the time of its IPO in 2020.
-Thiel sold more than $500 million worth of Palantir shares in 2021-2022 but remains the company’s second-largest shareholder.
+Thiel also founded Palantir Technologies in 2003, serving as the company’s largest shareholder when it went public in 2020.
+Though he sold more than $500 million in Palantir shares during 2021-2022, he remains the company’s second-largest shareholder.

 Peter Thiel Investment Advice